 Thanks to advancements in technology and implant dentistry, most people who are missing teeth are good candidates for dental implants.
 The best way to find out if you are a dental implants candidate is to visit a highly trained implant dentist like Dr. William Davey Crockett.
-At his Richmond, VA, dental practice, Dr. Crockett uses the latest imaging technology to thoroughly diagnose any issues that might need to be addressed before receiving dental implants.
+At his Richmond, VA, dental practice, Dr. Bousaba uses the latest imaging technology to thoroughly diagnose any issues that might need to be addressed before receiving dental implants.
 He can then design a custom treatment plan that meets your needs and helps you take advantage of this multi-beneficial solution.

 Evaluating Your Candidacy

-During your exam, Dr. Crockett will complete a full evaluation of your oral and overall health to make sure that dental implants are a good option for you.
+During your exam, Dr. Bousaba will complete a full evaluation of your oral and overall health to make sure that dental implants are a good option for you.
 He will capture images of your teeth and jaws using digital X-rays and 3-D computerized tomography (CT) scans.

 Digital X-rays help us evaluate the jaw and determine the best placement strategy for dental implants.